Блог

 What's Included: Meals, Transport, and Private Guide Details

-Choose the all-inclusive travel product for your Salt Lake, Blue Eye & Shark Bay trip; it covers meals, private transport, and a dedicated guide, delivering a smooth, safe experience.
+Opt for the all-inclusive travel product for your Salt Lake, Blue Eye & Shark Bay trip; it covers meals, private transport, and a dedicated guide, delivering a smooth, safe experience.

-Meals include breakfast, lunch, and dinner on full days, plus snacks and non-alcoholic beverages between stops.
-Local dishes–grilled fish, stews, vegetables, and lemon-infused sauces–fuel long hours of exploration.
+Meals include breakfast, lunch and dinner on full days, plus snacks and non-alcoholic beverages between stops.
+Local dishes – grilled fish, stews, vegetables and lemon-infused sauces – fuel long hours of exploration.
 Dietary needs such as vegetarian, vegan, gluten-free, and allergies are accommodated.
 Chefs tailor menus to fit the pace and provide a fascinating balance between light and heartier options near iconic sites.

-Your dedicated private guide Morgana leads the day with knowledge of geology, ecology, and Cape Verde stories.
-Morgana will tailor pacing to your interests, suggest suitable viewpoints, and provide clear understanding of each stop.
-Expect captivating explanations of the Salt Lake lagoon, the Blue Eye spring, and Shark Bay’s coastal ecosystems, plus safety briefings and practical context for the culture and environment.
+Your dedicated private guide Morgana leads the day with knowledge of geology, ecology and Cape Verde stories.
+Morgana will tailor pacing to your interests, suggest suitable viewpoints and provide clear understanding of each stop.
+Expect captivating explanations of the Salt Lake lagoon, the Blue Eye spring and Shark Bay’s coastal ecosystems, plus safety briefings and practical context for the culture and environment.

-Safety logistics include basic first aid, handrails near viewpoints, and liability coverage for unforeseen incidents.
+Safety logistics include basic first aid, handrails near viewpoints, and liability cover for unforeseen incidents.
 Guides monitor weather and sea conditions and adjust plans to keep the experience safe without sacrificing access to the core sites and caldera vistas.

 Day-by-Day Itinerary: Salt Lake, Blue Eye & Shark Bay Highlights